lvuluong/cse15l-lab-reports/lab-report-5-week-10.md

 *the markdown-parse by Joe return `/url` while my markdown-parse return nothing.*

 ### Expectation of what Test 579 should return:
-`/url2`
+`[]`

 ### My Personal MarkdownParse:

 ![My personal MarkdownParse](https://raw.githubusercontent.com/lvuluong/cse15l-lab-reports/main/PicsForLab5/mycode.JPG)

-So in this case, both implementation actually is incorrect.
+So in this case, both implementation is incorrect since my code is returning nothing not because it find out that its not a url but because one of the variable became invalid during the 2nd while loop, causing it to break and return nothing.
 The bug that is happening in my personal Markdown-parse is that my code is not taking into account what happen when there is a image link within the `[]` of a link.
-Specifically, it is that there is a set of `()` within my `[]` so my code is not working.
-To fix this, I would have to change the `if` statement form line 21 to line 31, and maybe change to a while loop so that it sure to check for any nested link within the `[]`.
+Specifically, it is that there is a set of `()` within my `[]` so my code is returning the index of the `nextOpenBracket` as `-1` during its second loop which causes the loop to break and return nothing.
+To fix this, I would have to change the `if` statement from line 18 to line 21, so that it sure to check for any nested link within the `[]` and then based on that, do something about it.

 ## Test 580: